yonatang/n26-transactions/README.md

 * DTO Object were created to control and encapsulate the data exposed by the AP
 * Since ```/types/``` queries require only list of IDs, a projection JPQL query were written, in order to reduce the amount of traffic from the DB to the app
+* Same goes for the ```/sum/``` request - it query the db only for the amounts, and not the entire list of objects
 * A different hibernate entity was explicitly created for the ```TransactionDescendant``` object, instead of implicitly create it using a ```@ManyToMany``` and ```@JoinTable``` annotations, as the implicit table cannot be updated without updating the parent entity - which will cause locking issues.
+* The actual SQL commands are logged during the integration tests - plenty of insights can be found by looking at the actual way the app is communicating with the database

 ## Design
-* A thin controller object was created.
+* A thin controller was created.
 It responsible to pass the relevant data to the service object, and to gracefully return the errors and exceptions within a ```status``` object.
 It also validates the syntactical correctness of the transactions, using Hibernate Validators
 * The service object handle the business logic.
 It interacts with the DB using Spring-generated repositories